Foreign Qualified Lawyers

 Knowledge Exchange: By organizing

-events and activities, we aspire to
+events and activities, we aspire to create a platform where foreign

 qualified lawyers can interact and